FAQ’s (Updated 04/20/24

 Since the AKC does not recognize the NAID, does that make it just an expensive mutt?

 The quest to develop the NAID into a recognizable breed began with its official foundation in the 1980s.
-Before that, the NAID had existed only within the private culture of Turtle Island’s various Native American Indian tribes (USA).
+Before that, the NAID had existed only within the private culture of Native American Indian tribes (USA).
 The NAID is still considered a scarce breed, and there are only a handful of NAID kennels worldwide.

 The primary goal of NAID breeders is preservation – not registration, although NAID breeders are currently working diligently toward being recognized by the United Kennel Club.
 Since the Native American Indian Dog (NAID) is a relatively young breed, it has not yet developed unique genetic markers that would label them as “purebred” on a DNA test, such as Embark or Wisdom Panel.
 Embark Vet’s team of geneticists stated that it generally takes dozens of generations within a relatively closed gene pool before a unique breed signature can mutate and spread within the breed’s population.
 Our breed is not only fairly new, but also has open studbooks to allow for a strong Outcrossing program, with the goal of increasing our genetic diversity within the breed, and introducing new desirable traits into the breed.
 This will allow breeders to further develop and refine the Native American indian Dog breed in future generations, but it also means that the NAID is unlikely to develop unique genetic markers.
 This is why bloodlines and registration are very closely monitored and controlled by the NAID Preservation Project, and that is why the NAIDPP maintains their own registry.